Reviews You Can Rely On

 The Vantrue N2 Pro Uber Dual is one of the best cameras you will find on the market today.
 It includes just about every option you could look for in a dash cam.
 The front-facing camera can record in crystal-clear 2.5k resolution with a wide (but not distorted) 170˚ field of view.
 The secondary cabin-facing camera records in 1080p HD with a 140˚ field of view.
 If you are a rideshare driver, the secondary camera on the N2 Pro can be an essential tool if you need photo or video proof of rough and rowdy guests, experience any unwanted damage in your vehicle, or can be a way to help you feel safe.
 The camera also has a microphone to capture any verbal interactions.
 On top of this great video quality and nearly 310˚ of coverage, the N2 Pro's rear-facing camera has infrared sensors that enable it to capture usable images even in complete darkness.

-The biggest drawback to the N2 is its price point.
-It retails for almost double the cost of some other single-camera devices that can also produce impressively clear footage.
-That extra cost is only really worth it if you require the second cab-facing camera.
-The unit itself is also on the bulkier side.
-In all honesty, though, we prefer having one larger unit over other dual-camera dash cams with separate units connected by a mess of wires.
-Finally, this device does not offer wireless video sharing, so you must plug the camera (or the micro SD card) into a computer to download its video.
-Beyond these gripes, we think this is the best dash cam for rideshare drivers or anyone who wants a cab-facing camera with high-quality video capture.
+The main downside to the N2 is the price.
+It retails for almost double the cost of some other single-camera units we tested that can also produce impressively clear footage.
+That extra cost is only really worth it if you need the second cab-facing camera.
+Check out the Miofive 4K if you're shopping with limited funds.
+The N2 also runs on the bulkier side.
+Honestly, though, we prefer having one larger unit over other dual-camera devices with separate units connected by a mess of wires.
+Lastly, this device lacks wireless video sharing, so the camera (or the micro SD card) must be plugged into a computer to download its video.
+Gripes aside, we think this is the best dash cam for rideshare drivers or anyone who wants a cab-facing camera with high-quality video capture.

 Read more: Vantrue N2 Pro Uber Dual Review